Distributional Limit Theory for Optimal Transport: Regularized problems

-We saw that EOT and Smooth OT avoid the curse of dimensionality with plans and cost satisfying a CLT.
-However, the centering variable is not the unregularized counterpart.
-In this section we focus on a class of estimators which approximate the (sufficiently smooth) OT map satisfying a CLT.
-Here, up to our knowledge, there is only one estimator where a central limit theorem has been obtained.
-Such a result was established in the pioneering work of \cite{Manole.et.al.2024.Preprint} for kernel density estimator-based methods and measures supported on the flat torus (i.e., periodic measures and squared periodic distance cost).
+We saw that EOT and Smooth OT avoid the curse of dimensionality, with plans and cost satisfying CLTs.
+However, the centering variable differs from the unregularized counterpart.
+In this section, we focus on a class of estimators that approximate sufficiently smooth OT maps satisfying a CLT.
+One notable example is the work of \cite{Manole.et.al.2024.Preprint}, who proved a CLT for kernel density–based methods when the measures are supported on the flat torus (i.e., periodic measures with the squared periodic distance cost).
 Let us review the main ideas of \cite{Manole.et.al.2024.Preprint} and the difficulties for its Euclidean extension.